nzoschke/gofaas/docs/static-sites.md

 <p align="center"><img src="img/route53.png" alt="alt text" width="410" /></p>

-In this case we could consider automating DNS setup by adding an conditional `AWS::Route53::RecordSet` resource to our template...
+In this case we could consider automating DNS setup by adding an conditional `AWS::Route53::RecordSet` resource to our template.
+We could also consider using [ACM DNS validation](https://docs.aws.amazon.com/acm/latest/userguide/gs-acm-validate-dns.html) to fully automate the certificate.

 After a few minutes we have our custom HTTPS API endpoint: